Many materials and chemicals that are routinely used in our homes, farms and workplaces may be hazardous or contain hazardous chemicals.

 Some waste materials are not suitable for disposal at Resource Recovery Centres and are termed 'special waste'.
 This waste is accepted on application at the York Valley Landfill, providing certain criteria are met.

-For more information please contact Nelson City Council.
+For more information please contact Graham Poxon at the Nelson City Council.

 Asbestos is a toxic building material which requires specialised disposal.
 It is not suitable for disposal at Resource Recovery Centres and is termed 'special waste'.